-Book Explorer is an intuitive, interactive 3D page turning interface, which enables fluid browsing and keyword searching of digital heritage collections online.
-All whilst displaying them beautifully.
+Book Explorer is an intuitive, beautifully presented and interactive, 3D page turning interface, allowing for fluid browsing and keyword searches of online digital heritage collections.

-Curious?
-You can try BookExplorer out for yourself on live, real world collections by clicking the image above.
+Try BookExplorer for yourself by clicking the image above.

 - Cutting edge viewer for digital book collections